im-open/transition-jira-issues/README.md

 }
 ```

-> If a field is specific that is not on the issue type, the operation will fail.
+> If an operation doesn't exist on a given Issue Type, it will be ignored

 ## Contributing

 When creating new PRs please ensure: